aganm/Physac2/README.md

 - [ ] Replace API return types by handles, [Handles are the better pointers](https://floooh.github.io/2018/06/17/handles-vs-pointers.html).
 - [ ] Replace all the brute force search loops by faster algorithms.
 - [x] Fix pthread_join to block indefinitely, credits in the source.
+- [x] Add Emscripten support, credits in the source.

 # Physac